 Umbrella Pines can be pricey but well worth it.

 My cherished plant cost three hundred bucks (wholesale) at five-foot-tall when I planted it and now tippy tops to the second-floor, making her about twenty feet.
 They say a very slow grower, growing about six inches a year; mine must be speedier than most as she’s grown fifteen feet since I dug her in sixteen years ago.
 She’s looser in form now, which I theorized having to do with being in afternoon shade.
 But maybe that’s not the reason at all.

-While acidic soil and full sun is best, at least six hours of direct sun daily, part sun (three to six hours) can work too.
-In fact, late afternoon shade is beneficial in hotter zones.
+While acidic soil and full sun are best, at least six hours of direct sun daily, part sun (three to six hours) can work too.
+Late afternoon shade is beneficial in hotter zones.
 It turns out specimens often loosen in form as they grow older (sound familiar?).
 Branches become “more pendulous and spreading,” writes Michael Dirr.
 The neat thing is because of the looseness, the striking reddish-brown exfoliating bark of my prized plant is more visible now.
 And, it makes for a perfect tree to decorate with outdoor ornaments.
 The white lights will remain until March, but the Christmas balls will come off way before then.
 For now, I’m enjoying how the snow caps each shiny ornament.